 She cannot be securely identified with certainty.

 While looking at you, Sarah Baartman (1789-1815) came to mind.
-Of course there is a huge difference between the exploited life of a Black woman and the exploited life of statue of a Black woman, but parallels are present.
+There is a huge difference between the exploited life of a Black woman and the exploited life of a statue of a Black woman, but parallels are present.
 Born approximately 4,000 miles south from where you were on the same continent, Sarah Baartman was called a “freak” and was used for “science and spectacle” because of her large buttocks (McKittrick, 2010 p.
 117).
 Enslaved people were commonly being used for medical research without any ethical consideration (Spillers, 1987).
 Sarah Baartman was no different because her body was used to explain inherent Black inferiority.
 As McKittrick (2010) argued:

 “…across time and space, and sometimes across race, Baartman is the analytical template through which racist pornography, the grotesque, and the lewd seduction of black female popular-culture figures can be understood in relation to a history of racial imprisonment, bodily dismemberment, sexism, and white supremacy.” (p.
 118)

 I sat with that.
 In between those lines is a patriarchal component that we, as Black women, sometimes unconsciously privilege before our own lives: the lives of our brothers.
 Sometimes we don’t think or know how to articulate the violence inflicted on us (Love, 2017).
 I think of my brothers safety in this world knowing that I am just as vulnerable.
-Not until the last two years, did I center the violence inflicted on me because that is the way the world turns and I have things to get done….until one day it caught up to me.
+Not until two years ago did I center the violence inflicted on me because that is the way the world turns and I have things to get done….until one day it caught up to me.
 I began to do a survey of my spirit injuries—more than I thought—and some were unrecognizable, a hieroglyph.
 I guess I should consider myself lucky because I know what needs healing while many others don’t and/or can’t.
-Adrien Katherine Wing argues that if there are many injuries it results into a what Williams calls a “spirits murder” (1990).
+Adrien Katherine Wing argues that if there are many spirit injuries it results into a what Williams calls a “spirit murder” (1990).

 #ShantelDavis #MyaHall #KendraJames #LaTanyaHaggerty #FrankiePerkins #KathrynJohnson #DanetteDaniels #AlbertaSpruill #EleanorBumpurs #MargaretMitchell #ShellyFrey #YuvetteHenderson #KaylaMoore #TanishaAnderson #ShereeseFrancis #MichelleCusseaux #KyamLivingson #ShenequeProctor #RekiaBoyd #AiyannaJones #TarikaWilson #AuraRosser #JanishaFonville #NewJersey4 #YvetteSmith #FrankiePerkins #KathrynJohnson #DanetteDaniels #AlbertaSpruill #DuannaJohnson #NizahMorris #IslanNettles #RosannMiller #SonjiTaylor #MalaikaBrooks #DeniseStewart #ConstanceGraham #PatriciaHartley #KorrynGaines #AlteriaWoods #CharleenaLyles #MorganRankins #CariannHithon